 Provide Clear Expectations

 We all need direction.
 Setting measurable goals and clear standards and expectations is a first step in providing it.
-It’s easy to get distracted on the internet, especially when working from home (I’m looking at you Netflix).
-Having procedures and expectations in place helps maintain focus and accomplish goals.
+It’s easy to get distracted on the internet, especially when working from home (we’re looking at you Netflix).
+Having a standardized process and expectations in place helps maintain focus and accomplish goals.
 When setting standards, a manager should ask themselves, “What is the priority and why?
 What are the important metrics for success?”

 When an employee understands what they need to accomplish, how success will be measured, and why these goals are important, it holds them accountable.
-If they find themselves distracted, goals and expectations can help refocus and prioritize their time.
+If they find themselves distracted, being able to see progress toward goals within their sales engagement platform can help refocus and prioritize their time.

 Defined and measurable outcomes also make it possible to track progress throughout the year.
 At each meeting, ask what they have been doing to accomplish each goal, and review metrics to ensure everyone is on the right track.
 Regular check-ins hold both the sales rep and the manager accountable.